chrishunt/rubiks-cube/README.md

 ## Solving a Rubik's Cube

-We currently only have a very simple two-cycle solution implemented.
+We've provided a simple two-cycle solution to help you solve the Rubik's Cube.
 This solution is very inefficient, but wonderful for humans.
 Using the two-cycle solution, you can quickly learn how to solve the Rubik's Cube without using the computer.

 ### Two Cycle Solution